bcbio/bcbio-nextgen-vm/README.rst

 - `Install docker`_ on your system.
 You will need root permissions.

 - `Setup a docker group`_ to provide the ability to run Docker without being root.
+Some installations, like Debian/Ubuntu packages do this automatically.
-You'll likely want to add the trusted user who will be managing and testing docker images to this group::
+  You'll also want to add the trusted user who will be managing and testing docker images to this group::

     sudo groupadd docker
+    sudo service docker restart
     sudo gpasswd -a ${USERNAME} docker
-    sudo service docker restart
     newgrp docker

 - Install bcbio-nextgen-vm using `conda`_ with an isolated Python::